feature-image

 Following the Dublin Open, Dimitrov is now scheduled to play one more event before SW19 begins.
 He has also received a wildcard for the Mallorca Championships in Spain as he continues building momentum for the grass-court Slam.

-And now, while Dimitrov openly questioned how the ranking system treats injured players, he is far from the only player in recent times to raise concerns about how the rankings work.
+While Dimitrov openly questioned how the ranking system treats injured athletes, he is far from the only player in recent times to raise similar concerns.

 Daniil Medvedev urges a ranking overhaul for the tennis points system

-Grigor Dimitrov is not the only player who has questioned the current ATP ranking system.
-Over the years, several ATP players, including players who were in the top 10, have raised similar concerns about how ranking points are awarded.
+Over the years, several ATP players, including players in the top 10, have expressed grievances with how ranking points are awarded.

-Among them is the 30-year-old Daniil Medvedev.
-The former world No. 1 once urged tennis officials to rethink the system in an effort to reduce the demanding tournament schedule.
+Among them is Russia’s Daniil Medvedev.
+The former world No. 1 once urged tennis officials to rethink the system to address the demanding tournament schedule.

 “I would say make four Grand Slams, I don’t know, 11 Masters, and that’s it.
 The other tournaments, maybe make them without points or something,” he added while playing at the Dubai Open this year.